Ayman-Rayan/Road_To_OSCP/README.md

 # Road_To_OSCP

-In this repository im uploading and documenting all the Boxes that i performed a Pentest on in order to put in practice all the theory that i Learned from CISSP,CCNA,Pentest+,Ejpt and OSCP beginner course on tryhackme
+In this repository im uploading and documenting all the Boxes that i performed a Pentest on in order to put in practice all the theory that i Learned from CISSP,CCNA,Pentest+,Ejpt and OSCP course on tryhackme

 **the main goal of this serie is developing the required skills and reflexes to perform a professional Penetration Test by following the 5 stages of the Pentest**